times(2) - phpMan

 of the calling process.
 The tms_stime field contains the CPU time

-spent in the system while executing tasks on behalf of the calling
+spent executing inside the kernel while performing tasks on behalf of

-process.
-The tms_cutime field contains the sum of the tms_utime and
+The tms_cutime field contains the sum of the tms_utime and tms_cutime

-tms_cutime values for all waited-for terminated children.
-The
+values for all waited-for terminated children.
+The tms_cstime field

 Times for terminated children (and their descendants) are added in at